How Living Intentionally Can Improve Your Effectiveness

 - She accepts “the way things are” — without considering if asking or pushing back is the right move.

-- She shoulders work and family overload — neglecting her own goals, development, or well-being.
+- She shoulders the work and family overload — neglecting her own goals, development, or well-being.

 “Each woman needs to make time to think about her identity as leader, choose what she wants, and work intentionally to make it happen,” says Santana.

-Santana, along with Katherine Pappa and other CCL colleagues, developed the program content and design.
-It is based around 3 themes, or levers, that can have a powerful impact on women’s effectiveness:
+Santana helped develop the program content and design of our Women’s Leadership Experience.
+It is based around 3 themes, or levers, that can have a powerful impact on women’s effectiveness as leaders:

 Women’s leadership development is, in large part, about identity.
-It’s about getting clear on values, motivations and behaviors, as well as the characteristics and roles that are part of who you are.
+It’s about helping women get clear on their values, motivations, and behaviors, as well as the characteristics and roles that are part of who you are.

 Living agentically is equally important for establishing your desired leadership brand.

-“Leadership brand is what people say about you when you are not in the room,” explains Pappa.
+“Your leadership brand is what people say about you when you are not in the room,” explains Katherine Pappa, another of our senior faculty.
 “What do you want that to be?
 What do you need to do to create it?”

-“Ultimately, it’s is about developing leadership capability in service of a chosen goal rather than one that just happens to be there — and in ways that will have the most impact,” says Pappa.
+“Ultimately, it’s about developing leadership capability in service of a chosen goal, rather than one that just happens to be there — and in ways that will have the most impact,” says Pappa.

-“There is great power in the choosing,” adds Santana.
+“There is great power in the choosing, in leading with more intentionality,” adds Santana.

-The Women’s Leadership Experience (WLE) is a multi-phase learning and networking opportunity for experienced managers.
+The Women’s Leadership Experience (WLE) is an opportunity for experienced managers to choose how to take the next step as a leader — in ways that get the results for them and for their organizations.
 It begins and ends with short, face-to-face sessions with peers and specialized facilitators and coaches.
 In between, women work on challenges and goals, engage with coaches, and refine their personal leadership strategy.